allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## TL;DR
 It is like hexagonal architecture with one additional dimension, composed of use cases, giving better insight into operations of a system and streamlining development and maintenance.
-Solution, that was created during this narrative allows for creation of a self-documenting API endpoint.
+Solution that was created during this narrative allows for creation of a self-documenting API endpoint.